mojouto3/downloads-organizer-v2/README.md

 ## Related

-- [Downloads Organizer v1](https://github.com/mojouto3/downloads-organizer) — the original lightweight PowerShell + NSIS version
+- [Downloads Organizer v1](https://github.com/mojouto3/downloads-organizer) The original lightweight PowerShell + NSIS version

 ---

 ## License

-MIT License — free to use, modify, and share.
+MIT License-free to use, modify, and share.
 See [LICENSE](LICENSE) for details.

 ---